 In Bosnia-Herzegovina, the Bosnian-Serb minority, who boycotted the secession vote, rebel.
 With Milosevic's backing and the aid of Yugoslav Army troops, Bosnian-Serb militias, led by Radovan Karadzic and Ratko Mladic, begin to forcibly seize territory, eventually taking control of two-thirds of the state.
 The conflict soon spills into Croatia.

-The war in Bosnia-Herzegovina and Croatia will last for three years, causing devastation in those countries and deprivation in Serbia, which suffers from trade sanctions applied by the United Nations (UN).
+The war in Bosnia-Herzegovina and Croatia lasts for three years, causing devastation in those countries and deprivation in Serbia, which suffers from trade sanctions applied by the United Nations (UN).

 Muslims and Croats are either forced into exile as refugees, held as hostages for use in prisoner exchanges, or placed in concentration camps.
 Many are summarily executed.
 An estimated 20,000 Muslim women and girls are thrown into rape camps.

-In the opening months of the war 100,000 or more people are killed and up to three million are dispossessed.
+In the opening months of the war 100,000 or more people are killed and hundreds of thousands are dispossessed.
 Sarajevo, the Bosnian capital, is placed under siege, with Serbian artillery positioned in the surrounding hills bombing the city's streets and marketplaces while Serbian snipers target the unlucky and unwary.

 1994 - In March Bosnia-Herzegovina and Croatia reach an agreement to form a joint federation and end their hostilities.
 The Croatian and Bosnian-Muslim forces join in opposition to the Serbs, launching an offensive in April and May.